aronwoost/gemini-test-repo/.gemini/styleguide.md

 Alternatively you can update the commits (e.g. with interactive rebase) to align them with our commit rules.
 ```

+After this message, provide a brief summary explaining which commits do not align and why (e.g., missing Conventional Commits format, WIP/cleanup markers, self-referential fixes).

 ### If there is exactly one commit (regardless of whether it aligns):
 ```